-The Student Senators Council (SSC) is the highest elected representative body of students within New York University's governance structure.
+The Student Senators Council (SSC) is the overarching representative body of students within New York University's governance structure.

 The aim of the SSC is to constantly improve the student experience.
 The Council considers matters in which the interests, rights, or responsibilities of students are involved and takes special responsibility in bringing student concerns to the attention of the University Senate and appropriate University administration.